dschiavu/storm-rhel-packaging/README.md

 * Fixed some minor bugs in the `init` scripts

-* Added support for the Storm DRPC service (`init` scripts and Monit configuration)
+* Added support for the Storm DRPC and Logviewer servers (`init` scripts and Monit configuration)

-* Added logback logger configuration, which has replaced the log4j logger in newer Storm builds (Storm >= 0.9.0-wip21)
+* Added Logback logger configuration, which has replaced the Log4J logger in newer Storm builds (Storm >= 0.9.0-wip21)

 -------